evancollins1/brain_structure_function/README.md

 ## Description

 This repository contains all data processing code and analysis discussed in the paper "Mapping the structure-function relationship along macroscale gradients in the human brain".
-It is currently in revision.

 _____